orcada-io/guides/website/docs/stake-pool/bare-metal-server/pxe-boot.md

 * Enable NFS
 * Create some Shared Folders and edit their NFS permissions
 * Enable TFTP
-* Install and configure a DHCP Server
+* Install a DHCP Server
 * Enable PXE Boot

 ### Configure a static IP